glaure/tortoisehg4ubuntu/README.md

 # tortoisehg4ubuntu
-Script to use tortoisehg on ubuntu 20.04 or higher
+Script to use tortoisehg on ubuntu 20.04.

 Ubuntu packages to test are available in the "Releases" section.

-The latest 5.8.1 package is self-contained and does not need additional steps.
+The latest 5.9.1 package is self-contained and does not need additional steps.

 ```
-sudo apt install ./tortoisehg_5.8.1-glaure_amd64.deb
+sudo apt install ./tortoisehg_5.9.1-glaure_amd64.deb
 ```

 Note:
 You may have to remove a current mercurial installation.
-This package only works with mercurial 5.8.1.
+This package only works with mercurial 5.9.1.
 The dependency is automatically resolved by pypi/pip during the installation.

 # Downloads
 [![Github All Releases](https://img.shields.io/github/downloads/glaure/tortoisehg4ubuntu/total)]()